Photos: Residential building destroyed in deadly strike on Damascus

 Residential building destroyed in attack that killed IRGC members in Syria

-An apparent Israeli air strike in the Syrian capital killed four of Iran’s Revolutionary Guard military advisers.
+An apparent Israeli air strike in the Syrian capital killed five of Iran’s Revolutionary Guard military advisers.

 An air raid on the Mazzeh neighbourhood of the Syrian capital, Damascus, tore into a multistorey residential building and left several people killed.